Toxic Link Identification and Removal at Scale: A Technical SEO Guide

 Assessing Link Toxicity: Key Metrics and Indicators

-Toxic links can be identified through a combination of metrics and careful analysis, helping you protect your website's search performance.
-Let's explore the key indicators that signal link toxicity.
+Toxic links can be found through a mix of metrics and careful analysis, helping you protect your website's search performance.
+Let's look at the key indicators that signal link toxicity.

 • Domain Authority (DA) and Page Authority (PA) are crucial for gauging the overall quality of a website and its individual pages.
 These metrics, often provided by SEO tools, predict how well a website will rank in search engine results.